-Each of these instruments includes two diffraction gratings, filter wheel control circuitry and an integrated electronic shutter.
-Communication may be established using USB, RS232, GPIB (IEEE-488) or an optional hand controller designed specifically for use with the Cornerstone family of monochromators.
-In addition, this instrument can be purged with dry nitrogen for work below the oxygen absorption cut-on at 180 nm.
+Each of these instruments includes up to three diffraction gratings, filter wheel control circuitry, and an integrated electronic shutter.
+Communication may be established using USB, RS232, GPIB (IEEE-488) or an optional hand controller designed specifically for use with the MS260i family of spectrographs.

-The Cornerstone 130 includes a utility program designed to run on a computer using the Microsoft Windows operating system.
+The MS260i includes a utility program designed to run on a computer using the Microsoft Windows operating system.
 The simple, intuitive interface means that users can get up and running within minutes of opening the box.
 Instrument control examples using National Instruments LabVIEW are provided, along with a command set and API for those wishing to develop their own programs.
 An optional hand controller may be used for quick access to all common commands and queries, without requiring a computer.
 This is especially beneficial in universities and secure facilities.
+Please note that the utility software controls only the spectrograph and does not acquire data from the camera connected to the instrument's output port.

-A wide selection of preconfigured grating selections are available for the Cornerstone 130, as well as special order options.
+A wide selection of preconfigured grating selections are available for the MS260i, as well as special order options.
 Throughput and resolution can be adjusted by selecting the appropriate slit size.
 Fixed slits are available for high accuracy and repeatability, and micrometer adjustable slits may be used for maximum flexibility.
+Automatic bandpass control is available with the use of motorized slits.